 There has also been a recent trend in the case law where a further test has been introduced: whether the individual is carrying on a business.
 This is a different test compared to the ATO’s consideration of the factors (above) about whether the individual is acting on their own account.
 On the business test, if an individual is not carrying on a business, they are an employee.

-We have seen a number of unfortunate cases where the ATO (or OSR) has concluded that individuals who were treated as contractors were actually employees.
+We have seen a number of unfortunate cases where the ATO (or QRO) has concluded that individuals who were treated as contractors were actually employees.

 Trap three – deemed employees